yagarea/ggu.cz/pages/projects.md

 ---

 ## Projects

-{% include centered-text.html
+{: .centered-text}
-content="This is a list of projects made by the GGU members."
+This is a list of projects made by the GGU members.
-%}

 {% include projects.html %}